-This year we had Zak ( age 11 ) in Kidz Club, Sydney and Hannah in Juniors and Charlie in Baby Club.
+On our last visit we had Zak ( age 11 ) in Kidz Club, Sydney and Hannah in Juniors and Charlie in Baby Club.
 Zak made a friend immediately and then wanted to go to club literally every possible second!
 At age 11 he was old enough to sign himself in and out which made him feel very grown up!

 Hannah also made lovely friends straight away and begged to go to club as much as possible.
 The Junior and Kidz Club sessions run between 9am and 12.30pm and 2.30pm-5.30pm with a movie club from 7pm.
 Zak and Hannah were completely in their element.
 Sydney unfortunately struggles in the sun and found the afternoons a little unbearable outside, so she tended to miss the outdoor sessions in the afternoon, but was happy enough to still join in with anything indoors.
 The beauty of Mark Warner childcare is the flexibility, so whether you have a child who wants to be there all the time or one who would rather dip in and out, it works perfectly.